"I am a failure!"

 I prayed for us, because I am right there with you.

-I am now in my mid-twenties, but I still remember the battle that raged in my heart when emotions of insecurity, loneliness, worthlessness, and fear would attempt to take over.
+I am now in my late twenties, but I still remember the battle that raged in my heart when emotions of insecurity, loneliness, worthlessness, and fear would attempt to take over.
 Those feelings tried to suffocate me when friend after friend would either announce their new boyfriend or engagement.

 I've been in that group of girls when the discussion would turn to subjects like boys and relationships.
 They would talk about which one was SO cute, the notes they had passed to a certain boy, the one they held hands with, and the list goes on and on.